ChickenProp/chickenprop.github.com/drafts/uk-crypto-taxes.md

 >
 > HMRC has the power to enquire into an apportionment method that it believes is not just and reasonable.
 Therefore, whichever method an individual chooses to use, they should keep a record of this and be consistent throughout their tax returns.

-### Airdrops
+### Airdrops and NFTs

-I don't even really know what airdrops are and I don't care how they're taxed, but I suppose some readers might so [here's the HMRC internal manual page](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto21250) on them.
+I don't even really know what airdrops are and I don't care how they're taxed, but I suppose some readers might so [here's an HMRC internal manual page](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto21250) on them.

+I don't care about NFTs either and didn't see a manual page on them, so ¯\\\_(ツ)\_/¯.